jackmott/jackmott.github.io/_posts/2016-9-1-performance-in-the-large.markdown

 ## Performance Comparisons:

 A couple of quick graphs showing some performance comparisons.
 Again, I reiterate not to read these as proof of the performance superiority of any memory management approach.
 I assure you that all of these implementations could optimized further than they are here.
-The point is to show how allocations are expensive in all cases, but in different ways, and how good design brings performance into reasonable ranges in all cases.
+The point is to show how allocations are expensive in all cases, but in different ways, and how good design brings performance into reasonable ranges in all cases, though with differing levels of effort.

 ### The Naive Approaches (With Vector Fixes in C# and C++)